RuBLiMP: Russian Benchmark of Linguistic Minimal Pairs: Limitations

 \paragraph{Domain Shifts} Many studies report that LMs can judge frequent linguistic patterns in their pretraining corpora as grammatical and perform worse on rare sentences with low probabilities~\cite{marvin-linzen-2018-targeted,linzen2021syntactic}.
 Our benchmark design implies potential word frequency and domain distribution shifts between an LM's pretraining corpus and \rublimp, which can introduce bias in the evaluation.
 Nevertheless, we demonstrate a high diversity of syntactic patterns and a moderate word frequency in \rublimp's sentences (\S\ref{subsec:statistics}), and show that the LMs can generalize well to out-of-domain examples (\S\ref{sec:monolingual}).

 \paragraph{Computational Costs} Each stage in our minimal pair generation approach requires efficient computational resources.
 However, the morphosyntactic parser in \S\ref{subsec:corpora_annotation} can be replaced with a more lightweight one with possible changes in the annotation quality (e.g., \texttt{slovnet}\footnote{\href{https://github.com/natasha/slovnet}{\texttt{github.com/natasha/slovnet}}}).
 Note that the minimal pair curation stage costs are reduced as follows.
 First, we filter out pairs based on \textsc{Min-K\% Prob} for decoder-only LMs due to their optimal inference speed.
 Next, we filter out the remaining pairs based on \textsc{Min-K\% Prob} for encoder-only LMs.
-Recall that both \textsc{Min-K\% Prob} and a sentence's probability are computed via a single forward pass, and we release a pool of 7.2kk generated minimal pairs with \textsc{Min-K\% Prob} and PPL/PPPL scores for the 25 LMs.
+Recall that both \textsc{Min-K\% Prob} and a sentence's probability are computed via a single forward pass.